percona/pg_tde/documentation/docs/apt.md

 ## Preconditions

+1. Debian and other systems that use the `apt` package manager include the upstream PostgreSQL server package (`postgresql-{{pgversion17}}`) by default.
+You need to uninstall this package before you install Percona Server for PostgreSQL and `pg_tde` to avoid conflicts.
-You need the `percona-release` repository management tool that enables the desired Percona repository for you.
+2. You need the `percona-release` repository management tool that enables the desired Percona repository for you.

+## Install `percona-release`

 1. You need the following dependencies to install `percona-release`: